Former White, Male Director Sues Google for Sexual Harassment and Job Bias in Federal Lawsuit

 Having a detailed record of complaints is a critical component to most workplace cases.
 If you have not been terminated from your position but are suffering from targeted harassment, retaliation, or other mistreatment, then documenting these experiences with your human resources department may significantly help your case in the future.

 Have you suffered sexual harassment in the workplace?
 Were you retaliated against after responding?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.

 Our employment lawyers specialize in many areas of the law, including sexual harassment, wrongful termination, and unpaid wages and overtime.
 Whatever your employment issue is, please reach out for a consultation today.